samplchallenges/SAMPL8/README.md

 Please note that some aspects of the SAMPL7 series of challenges are still ongoing, but as we are launching a new host-guest challenge that marks the beginning of the SAMPL8 series of challenges, so we have opened up this repository.

 ## What's here
+- Preliminary host-guest challenge files for the CB8 challenge.

 ## What's coming